andela-technology/qualified-docs/content/reference/languages/typescript.md

 - TypeScript 3.3 with Node 10 (Mocha, Jest)
 - TypeScript 3.8 with Node 12 (Mocha, Jest)
 - TypeScript 4.2 with Node 12 (Mocha, Jest)
+- TypeScript 4.9 with Node 18 (Mocha, Jest)

 ### How different TypeScript code sections are treated